Your success is your business.

 I began life as a Nurse Practitioner in the Cardiac ICU, before moving into the business of healthcare.

-During a Fortune 500 career that spanned two decades, two continents, and several countries, I worked in sales, sales training, sales management, marketing management, market research and business analytics, medical affairs, clinical research, government affairs, and after all that work, I made it to the executive suite where I enjoyed over thirteen years of highly successful executive commercial leadership.
-Working through the ranks from Sales Representative to Commercial VP to General Manager, and now business owner, I can safely say I understand what it takes to lead and succeed in work and in life.
+During a Fortune 500 career that spanned two decades, two continents, and several countries, I built and grew multiple multi-million dollar businesses, and led several joint ventures, restructures, and mergers.
+I enjoyed many successful promotions and made it to the executive suite where I enjoyed over thirteen years of highly successful executive commercial leadership.
+Working through the ranks from Sales Representative to Commercial VP to General Manager, and now business owner, I know what it takes to succeed at all levels, build extraordinary teams, and create cultures where people can, and want to work.

 I began my career in the United Kingdom and spent time living and working in Central Europe, Northern Ireland, and then North America, where I settled and made my home.
 I live with my French-Canadian husband, bilingual son, and unilingual dog.

-Whilst I'm still a true Brit at heart, I can devour a Thanksgiving turkey and pumpkin pie with the best of them!
+Whilst I'm still a true Brit at heart, I can devour a Thanksgiving turkey, maple taffy, and poutine with the best of them!

 I am an MBA mentor for final year MBA students, and an active, long-standing member of the Faculty of Business Advisory Panel at a local business school.